pichim/PM2_Line_Follower_Example/README.md

     - eigen
     - pm2_drivers

 In order to run the project you need to have Mbed Studio with which you can compile the ``main`` program and run it on the microcontroller.
 All the libraries you need are included in the repository.
 If you use a different design, kinematics, or hardware, you need to change the appropriate variables for the program to run properly.
-Also, if you are not using custom PES Board, you need to change pins names that are passed as parameters while objects are defined.
+Also, if you are not using a custom PES Board, you need to change pins names that are passed as parameters while objects are defined.

 ## Comments
 - The files include a map that should be printed on a large scale for the algorithm to run properly: [MAP](docs/Highspeed_2.pdf)

+## Notes:
+- Update dependencies after releasing drivers!
 <!-- link list, last updated 16.01.2024 -->
 [1]: https://www.st.com/en/evaluation-tools/nucleo-f446re.html
 [2]: https://www.pololu.com/product/3477